MRaysa/MRaysa/README.md

 ---

 ### 🌟 Projects I’ve worked on:
-1. **শর্টসংকেত: A Vision Transformer-based Bengali Sign Language Interpreter**
+1. **স্বরসংকেত: A Vision Transformer-based Bengali Sign Language Interpreter**
    - Developed a web application that translates Bengali Sign Language into text using Vision Transformers and deep learning.
    - Future plans: integrate HCI components, language translation, and text-to-speech features.